Procurement Act 2023

 Notices:

-• visibility of commercial pipelines via the government’s Find a Tender Service (FTS), as well as on Network Rail’s website
+• visibility of commercial pipelines via the government’s Find a Tender Service (FTS).
+As well as on Network Rail’s website

 Competitive tendering processes: